SAP/homebrew-SapMachine/README.md

 Tap it via:
 `brew tap sap/sapmachine`

-Then you can install SAPMachines, picking `<version>` from the list below:
+Then you can install SapMachines, picking `<version>` from the list below:
 `brew cask install <version>`

 ## Available versions